 What’s not to love about Chase Freedom®?
 Any time I see someone pull this card out of their wallet, I know they’re savvy with credit card rewards.
 Chase Freedom® is perfect for cardholders that would like to earn bonus points on purchases in popular rotating categories such as gas, groceries and restaurant purchases.

-The Chase Freedom® credit card offers 0% Intro APR on purchase and balance transfers for the first 15 months of card membership, with an ongoing rate of 16.24% – 24.99% variable APR.
+The Chase Freedom® credit card offers 0% Intro APR on purchase and balance transfers for the first 15 months of card membership.
 New cardholders can earn $150 Bonus after spending $500 on purchases within the first three months of account opening and can earn 5% cash back on up to $1,500 in combined purchases in rotating quarterly categories.
 All other purchases will earn a flat 1% cash back.

 If you aren’t a big fan of rotating categories, checkout the Chase Freedom Unlimited® card that offers all the same rates explained above, except cardholders earn an unlimited 1.5% cash back on all purchases.
 Both Freedom credit cards come with no annual fee.